raka747/CS7641notes/Supervised Learning 3 - Neural Networks.md

 A more complex network consists of more nodes and more layers.
 In addition, if networks and weights are larger (even with the same nodes and layers) it can create a more complex network.

 ## Restriction Bias

+Restriction bias is the representational power and the set of hypotheses that are being considered.

+Perceptron: half-spaces
+Sigmoid: Much more complex, not many restrictions with a big enough network

+- Boolean: network of threshold-like units
+- Continuous: "connected" (no jumps) requires 1 hidden layer (may need many units)
+- Arbitrary: 2 hidden layers and allow for discontinuities

+Neural nets overall have very little restrictions, but an arbitrary network can have restrictions.
+As a result there is a danger of overfitting.
+This can be mitigated by cross validation.

+With neural nets, with more iterations error in training data decreases with more iterations but at some point the cross validation is u-shaped.

 ## Preference Bias

+P

 ## Summary